sophiefitzpatrick/marvelcli/README.md

 November 2020

-The beginning of a CLI wrapper for Marvelapp
+A CLI wrapper for Marvelapp (https://marvelapp.com)

 The wrapper will enable you to interact with your Marvel account from the comfort of your command line.